avamalino/WorldOfBits/PLAN.md

 Steps
 D3.a
--delete everthing in main.ts []
+-delete everthing in main.ts [x]
--put a basic leaflet map on the screen []
+-put a basic leaflet map on the screen [x]
--draw the player's location on the map []
+-draw the player's location on the map [x] (made it miku) -draw a rectangle representing one cell on the map[x] -use loops to draw a whole grid of cells on the map[x] -put numbers into each of the grids using a randomizer (luck function) [] -can click boxes to hold the number it contains in your hand [] -can click other boxes to deposit the number currently in your hand and update the number in the box by adding them together []

--draw a rectangle representing one cell on the map[] -use loops to draw a whole grid of cells on the map[] -put numbers into each of the grids using a randomizer (luck function) [] -can click boxes to hold the number it contains in your hand [] -can click other boxes to deposit the number currently in your hand and update the number in the box by adding them together []
+-add wasd keys to move character []